anchasta/so-jetpack-stats-only/README.md

 The plugin is a full fork of Jetpack and it is therefore not necessary to have Jetpack itself installed.
 Actually, if you would do that, then things will rapidly fall apart :)

+### Development Branch

+From now on I will do all work on this plugin in the Development Branch and keep this Master Branch (that you are viewing right now) in sync with the stable release on WordPress.org.
+If you are interested in collaborating then head over to the Development Branch.

 ### Background

 The plugin [Jetpack Lite](http://wordpress.org/plugins/jetpack-lite/) used to be a fork of Jetpack which only enabled the Stats, Shortlink and Widgets Modules.